 Deformers can be used to deform a single drawing layer or a hierarchy of layers, so a single deformer can be used to deform anything ranging from a simple prop to a whole character rig.
 They can be used on both vector and bitmap drawings.

-Deformers work by rigging them as a parent of the drawing you wish to deform, building the deformer structure, then animating it.
-This can be easily done using the Rigging T tool.
+Deformers work by rigging them on the body part you wish to deform, building the deformation structure, then animating it.
+This can be done easily using the TRigging tool.

 There are two types of deformers available in Harmony Advanced: